pemcg/manageiq-automation-howto-guide/chapter15/create_provision_request.md

 #### templateFields

 Fields used to specify the VM or Template to use as the source for the provisioning operation.
 Supply a _guid_ or _ems\_guid_ to protect against matching same-named templates on different Providers within CloudForms Management Engine.
 The _request\_type_ field should be set to one of: _template_, _clone\_to\_template_, or _clone\_to\_vm_ as appropriate.
-A normal VM provision from template is specified as...
+A normal VM provision from template is specified as:

 ```
 "request_type=template"